ElucidSolutions/portfolio/modules/presentation/Readme.md

     {label: <string>, isCorrect: <bool>, onSelect: <string>}
 */
-function presentation_QuizStep (id, image, text, position, top, left, width, height, options) {
+function presentation_QuizStep (id, image, text, position, top, left, width, height, previousInputViews, options) {
-  presentation_Step.call (this, id, image, text, position, top, left, width, height);
+  presentation_Step.call (this, id, image, text, position, top, left, width, height, previousInputViews);
   this.options = options;
 }

 /*
+  Create a new prototype object for presentation_QuizStep and set presentation_Step's prototype as the object's prototype.
 */
 presentation_QuizStep.prototype = Object.create (presentation_Step.prototype);

 /*
+  Assign the presentation_QuizStep prototype's constructor property so that any functions that read it can determine which constructor function was used to create its instance objects.
 */
 presentation_QuizStep.prototype.constructor = presentation_QuizStep;